Iowa Federal Criminal Defense Lawyers

 If a government investigation is only considered civil – prison time is not considered an option as a penalty.
 However, criminal investigations are a different matter.
 Despite this fact, Oberheiden, P.C. can still secure an excellent result on your behalf, and by far the largest percentage of our clients has contacted us to represent them during the investigative phase.
 Delaying in such situations is never a good idea because the longer the government has to prepare, the worse the chances become for a favorable result such as charges being dropped.

 Quite often, numerous agencies work in concert as part of an investigation, such as the Department of Justice (DOJ), the Internal Revenue Service (IRS), the Federal Bureau of Investigation (FBI), the Office of the Inspector General (OIG), the Drug Enforcement Administration (DEA), and others.
-The first opportunity to defend yourself develops during the investigation phase and your Iowa federal criminal defense lawyers will need to accomplish two main goals during this important stage: (1) finding out which agencies are involved, and (2) finding out about the exact nature of the investigation, and perhaps most importantly, whether it is civil or criminal in nature.
+The first opportunity to defend yourself develops during the investigation phase and your Iowa federal criminal defense attorneys will need to accomplish two main goals during this important stage: (1) finding out which agencies are involved, and (2) finding out about the exact nature of the investigation, and perhaps most importantly, whether it is civil or criminal in nature.

 2. Grand Jury